HenryKhoo/IBMBobAugust/README.md

 Then serve `frontend/` with any static file server (e.g. `python3 -m http.server 5500`) and open `app.html`.
 See [SETUP.md](SETUP.md) for full setup, environment variable details, and the git workflow.

 ## How IBM Bob was used

-This project was built with **IBM Bob** as our AI coding assistant throughout, used for writing new code, debugging errors, scaffolding the backend, and reviewing changes across the FastAPI service and the console frontend.
-It sat alongside the actual watsonx.ai/Granite stack that powers the product itself, functioning as our day to day development environment.
+**IBM Bob** (Plan Mode) served as our core development engine for development workflow from initial blueprint to final code review.
+We leverage the Plan mode for structured task execution, our team used IBM Bob to architect the FastAPI backend and console frontend.
+The product utilizes the watsonx.ai/Granite stack.